 We cannot directly sense or experience an electron.
 We can only know about its existence indirectly via consequential macroscopic experiences brought to us via scientific apparatus.
 So, in terms of what elemental terrestrial experiences can we possibly acquire a perception of an electron?
 Is it a super-miniature billiard ball?
 Is it a centre of stress within a field of force?
 Is it a fleeting vortex within an ætherial multi-dimensional fluid?
 Is it a thin atmosphere of negativity surrounding the nucleus of an atom?
 Is it a standing wave reflected to and fro within a quantum cavity in space-time?
 Is it all or none of these?

 All our perceptions can be constructed only from the elements of our macroscopic terrestrial experience.
 These elements form the only language in which we can express or conceptualise anything.
-But we are trying to visualise concepts for which the language of our terrestrial experience contains no elements through which they may be adequately visualised.
+But we are trying to visualise concepts for which the language of our terrestrial experience contains no elemental notions through which these concepts may be adequately visualised.
 The language of our experience within the terrestrial biosphere is only a minuscule sub-set of the language of the universe.
-In our endeavour to understand the universe, we are therefore hopelessly trapped within the strongest possible manifestation of the Sapir-Whorf Hypothesis.
+In our endeavour to understand the universe, we are therefore hopelessly trapped within a superlative manifestation of the Sapir-Whorf Hypothesis.

 It is with these problems in mind that I venture to construct an alternative yet almost equally plausible perception of the universe.
 It is built from an even more restricted sub-set of elemental human experiences, namely, mine.
 Notwithstanding, it demonstrates that there is always, necessarily, more than one way of perceiving something that is outside the jurisdiction of direct human experience.